kfratt/extinction/README.md

 # README for Using Extinction to Reduce False Alerts in Cheetah Scat Detection Dogs
-Code and data for Fratt K., Nootbaar H., Burak M., Mutoro N., and Hamre R., Using Extinction to Reduce False Alerts in Cheetah Scat Detection Dogs.
+Code and data for Fratt K., Hamre R., Nootbaar H., Burak M., Mutoro N., and Wykstra M., Using Extinction to Reduce False Alerts in Cheetah Scat Detection Dogs.

 # Supplementary Materials Guide
 doi_data_clean.csv is the partially cleaned data from our study.
 This was manually cleaned to remove notes, asterisks, and comments.